ObiamakaMaria/HEALTHY_PROJECT/README.md

 ## Usage

 - Exploring Health Articles:
-  Navigate through  recommended Health Articles on Disease conditions , Fitness, Maternal Health and Mental Health Click on the navigation links or use the search bar to find articles related to your interests.
+  Navigate through  recommended Health Articles on Disease conditions , Fitness, Maternal Health and Mental Health.
+  Click on the navigation links or use the search bar to find articles related to your interests.